 Looking to buy condo in one of Cambridge"s great neighbourhoods?
-Cambridge is home to 13 unique neighbourhoods.
-Popular neighbourhoods include Fiddlesticks, with 29 active condo listings, Preston Centre, with 19 active condo listings, and East Galt, with 11 active condo listings.
+Cambridge is home to 14 unique neighbourhoods.
+Popular neighbourhoods include Preston Centre, with 26 active condo listings, Fiddlesticks, with 21 active condo listings, and Christopher-Champlain, with 17 active condo listings.

 Residents of the city of Cambridge are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.218%.

 There is currently no municipal land transfer tax in effect in Cambridge but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.